 Key features of new line

-The new line is capable of manufacturing BOPP and BOPE films on the same machine and enables efficient production of a wide range of products.
+The new line, the company said in a release, is capable of manufacturing BOPP and BOPE films on the same machine and enables efficient production of a wide range of products.
 The line operates at high speed and incorporates a system for advanced quality management, making it possible to achieve more uniform thickness, superior transparency, and consistent strength across all films, and to supply high-quality products meeting diverse requirements in India and global markets.

 By producing BOPE films with enhanced recyclability and reduced environmental impact, the line helps brands comply with India’s Plastic Waste Management Rules and EPR requirements, while supporting TSF’s commitment to circular economy principles.